-Veterans who adopt a qualifying pet from the Humane League of Lancaster County receive a $150 gift card for the adopter to purchase pet food, and other essential items needed for the animal.
-The adopter also receives ongoing resources through Pets for Patriots.
+Veterans who adopt a qualifying pet from the Humane League of Lancaster County receive a $150 gift card for the adopter to purchase pet food, and other essential items needed for the animal and ongoing resources through Pets for Patriots.

 For more information about the Pets for Patriots program, please click here.

 You must provide proof of identity and address.

 - You may be required to provide proof of home ownership or provide us with the means of contacting a landlord in the case of a rental property.